node-red/node-red.github.io/docs/hardware/raspberrypi.md

 As of Node-RED version 0.14.x the upgrade script is pre-installed and will do a full upgrade to the latest nodejs LTS and latest release version of Node-RED.

-**Note** - it runs many commands as *sudo* and does delete existing nodejs and the core Node-RED directories.
+The script runs many commands as *sudo* and does delete existing nodejs and the core Node-RED directories.
 If you have installed any extra nodes or npm *globally* (ie anything NOT installed in the `~/.node-red` directory) then please ensure you back them up first - usually from `/usr/lib/node_modules`.

 To upgrade, run the following command as your normal user (typically `pi`):

     update-nodejs-and-nodered

+**Note** - If the serialport nodes do not appear when you restart, please re-run the update command.

 **Caveat emptor.** The script has only been tested on installs with a small variety of the possible extra nodes.
 The script also tries to rebuild any nodes with native